Trees in graphs of large linear cliquewidth: Preparation: uniformity, normalisation and connectivity

+The definition of uniformity will impose several properties of a class of $k$-tree decompositions.
+We start with the notion of forward-invariance.

-\subsection{Forward invariance}
+\subsubsection{Forward invariance}

-When comparing the theories of two nodes, we will mainly care about directly comparable nodes.
-Define a \emph{context} in a tree to be a pair of nodes $X \subset Y$, such that one is strictly contained in the other.
-To each context we can associate a unary graph term.
-In this graph term, we only have the vertices from $Y \setminus X$, plus additional vertices (the ports) that represent the colours of the induced subgraph of $X$.
-Since we will assume that all nodes have the same number of colours $k$, the type of this unary graph term will be $k \to k$, which means that it has $k$ colours (representing the colours of $Y$), one argument, and $k$ ports in that argument (representing the colours of $X$).
-We define the \emph{$q$-theory of the context $X \subset Y$} to be the $q$-theory of the corresponding unary graph term.
-The corresponding structure has $k$ constants for the ports, and $k$ unary relations for the colours.
+In uniform tree decompositions we want the theories (of quantifier rank $q=9$) to be similar across the decomposition.
+Let us describe this similarity in more detail.
+First, we will want all nodes to have the same theory, which means that for all nodes, the corresponding induced subgraph has the same theory.
+This assumption can be easily achieved by a variant of the pigeonhole principle.

-Ideally, we would like all contexts in the tree decomposition to have the same $q$-theory.
-Unforunately, this is infeasible, and we will have to settle for a weaker property, which we call {forward invariance}, and define below.
+Moreover, we will also want the theories to be similar for ancestor-descendant connections between nodes, i.e.~the theories of graph terms induced by contexts.
+Ideally, we would like all contexts in the tree decomposition to have the same theory.
+Unfortunately, this is infeasible, and we will have to settle for a weaker property, which we call {forward invariance}, and define below.
 This property will be guaranteed by an application of a theorem of Colcombet~\cite{colcombetCombinatorialTheoremTrees2007}, which can be seen as a tree version of the Factorisation Forest Theorem~\cite{simonFactorisationForestsFinite1990}.
+In the statement below, as always in the paper, we recall that we refer to \mso{} theories of quantifier rank $q=9$.

-\begin{definition}[Forward invariance] Consider a tree decomposition where all nodes have $k$ colours.
-We say that this tree decomposition has forward invariant $q$-theories if
+\begin{definition}[Forward invariance] Consider a $k$-tree decomposition.
+We say that this tree decomposition has forward invariant theories if

 holds for all unary graph terms $E$ and $F$ that arise from contexts in the tree decomposition. \end{definition}